maopeng2018/FPBC_TF_prediction/README.md

 Step 3, Combine prediction results of above three algorithms to get the consensus network using R script "mergemerge_table - Aracne_Genie3_Kboost_predictions.r".

-Step 4, Calculate the enrichment of function for regulons of each TF using the R script "hypergeometric test_3ToolsConsensus_v5_pbcClass_E1fixlength.R".
+Step 4, Calculate the enrichment of specific PBC function for regulons of each TF using the R script "hypergeometric test_3ToolsConsensus_v5_pbcClass_E1fixlength.R".

 Step 5, You can visualize your results using heatmap by R script, "heatmap_prediction_results_v2.r".